kseth-official/roguelikedungeoncrawler/README.md

 - As a user, I want to have the level change completely every time I create a new game.
 - As a user, I want to have the level change every time I descend through the stairs.
 - As a user, I want to be able to descend through 3 dungeon levels before descending again to finish the game.
+**Extras**
+- As a user, I want to be able to hear a sound every time I complete a level.